Glazzes/react-native-zoom-toolkit/docs/docs/installation.md

 :::

-### Addiotional Setup
+### Additional Setup
-No addiontal setup is required.
+No additiontal setup is required.